nkabrown/truckers-atlas/engineering-mindset.md

     -   Do changes need to be made to upgrade?
     -   Are any problematic issues associated with these changes?
 -   Run `npx browserslist-lint` to update `caniuse-lite` database.

+### Ensuring Your README Works

+Many READMEs miss the mark for the types of readers who are most likely to read them: new joiners and maintainers returning after a long absence.
+READMEs should have all the information these readers need to independently and quickly get setup and contributing.

+Your README needs to have a detailed and up-to-date list of support tickets that need to be raised for a new joiner, local development instructions, and important contextual knowledge like links to dependency documentation.
+And this information should be ordered so that these important readers can easily find it.

+Take time to evaluate and improve your READMEs.

+-   Does your README support onboarding new team members?
+-   Is your README all someone needs to have to get up and running?
+-   Is your README up-to-date?
+-   Is the most relevant information easy to find?